About This Course

 Fees and Costs

-The fee for this course is €7,000 (PG Diploma Year 1); €2,500 (Masters Year 2).
+The EU fee for this course is €7,130 (PG Diploma, Year 1); €2,630 (Masters, Year 2).

 If your course required a deposit, that figure will be deducted from your second semester fee payment in January.

-EU student fee payment:
+EU student fee payment

 Fees for EU students are payable in two equal instalments.
 First payment at registration in August and the second in January.

-International student fee payment:
+International student fee payment

 How can I pay?

-By Credit/Debit card online or by credit transfer.
+You can pay by Credit/Debit card online or by credit transfer.

 If you have any questions on fee payment please email our Fees Office at email@example.com.

 How Do I Apply

-Once you have chosen your course you can apply online at the Postgraduate Applications Centre (PAC).
+Once you have chosen your course you can apply online via the online application portal.
 Applicants will need to apply before the course closing date.
-There is a €50 application fee.
+The majority of our courses have a non-refundable €50 application fee.

-Scanned copies of the following documents will need to be uploaded to PAC in support of your application.
+Scanned copies of the following documents will need to be uploaded to the online application portal in support of your application.
 Applicants may need to produce the original documents if you are accepted onto a course and register at UCC.

 - Original qualification documents listed on your application including transcripts of results from institutions other than UCC

-- Any supplementary forms requested for your course.
+- Any supplementary items requested for your course.

-4. Application processing timeline
+3. Application processing timeline

-Our online application system PAC opens for applications in early November of each year.
+Our online application portal opens for applications for most courses in early November of each year.
+Check specific course details.

 Additional Requirements (All Applicants)

-Please note that you will be asked to fill in a supplementary information form as part of the applications process for this programme.
+Please note you will be required to provide additional information as part of the online application process for this programme.
 This will include the following: